sbojorge/Connect4/README.md

 To my awesome mentor, Daisy McGuirr, for her guidance and support.

-Warm thanks to the CI community on Slack who remains a source to turn to when searching for quick answers.
+Warm thanks to the CI community on Slack who remains a source to turn to when searching for quick answers